 There will be presentations by Kate Fletcher a professor for sustainability and fashion for example and from the industry side Claire Bergkamp Stella McCartney`s global director of sustainability and innovation so it will be great to hear about innovative sustainable research but also about how to make it into a business reality

-This would also be a great opportunity to meet active people from the sustainable scene from different places and be exposed to ideas and perspectives on the topic.
+This would also be a great opportunity to meet active people from a sustainable scene from different places and be exposed to ideas and perspectives on the topic.

 How important are international partnerships (business, universities, fashion/lifestyle industry)?

 I believe that the only way to really create an impact is by working with international partners.
-Besides the fact that each partner could be the ambassdor in its own country, you also benefit from being exposed to different models, data, action plans and businesses all around the world relating to the same topic as you and this is most of the times really eye opening.
+Besides the fact that each partner could be the ambassador in its own country, you also benefit from being exposed to different models, data, action plans and businesses all around the world relating to the same topic as you and this is most of the time really eye-opening.